coveooss/alertmanager-fake-receiver/README.md

-# alertmanager-fake-reciever
+# alertmanager-fake-receiver

 Sometimes we have to handle with fake alert on prometheus to do an alert on multiple fake alerte.
-This fake server will recieve our fake alert via webconfig in alert manager.
+This fake server will receive our fake alert via webconfig in alert manager.
 We do that to not spam our notification system or logs.

 # How to use